 - The ACHC provided the coordination for churches, the City of Anacortes and the Salvation Army to open the city’s first Cold Weather Shelter.
 ACHC coordinated the siting of the facility, began the recruiting program for volunteers and enlisted the management skills of The Salvation Army of Anacortes and the Anacortes Family Center to run the program.

-- The ACHC provides the forum in which churches, law enforcement and nonprofits can share information about the welfare of individuals living on the street Anacortes and how to better connect these individuals to services.
+- The ACHC provides the forum in which agencies are made aware of the needs of individuals living on the street Anacortes and how to better connect these individuals to services.

 - ACHC has provided the fiscal umbrella/sponsorship for: